andrewsmhay/research/README.md

-#Research by Andrew Hay
+##Research by Andrew Hay

-##About
+###About

 This repository serves as a collection of my research, data analysis, and other ideas.

-## Position Papers
+### Position Papers

-Determining Cloud Service Provider property values using real estate economic models and the exposed attack surface area of neighboring guest instances
+- Determining Cloud Service Provider property values using real estate economic models and the exposed attack surface area of neighboring guest instances
-- Andrew Hay, November 25, 2013
+-- Andrew Hay, November 25, 2013

-## Research Papers
+### Research Papers

 Coming soon...

-##Contact
+### Contact

 To provide any feedback or ask any questions please reach out to Andrew Hay on Twitter at <a href="http://twitter.com/andrewsmhay" target="new">@andrewsmhay</a>.